Gonzaleski/Smart-Watering-System/README.md

 - Critical Metrics at a Glance: Widgets simplify monitoring by highlighting essential metrics like soil moisture in an intuitive and accessible format.

 ### **View the Channel Yourself!**
 You can visit this channel by going to [Public Channels on ThingSpeak](https://thingspeak.mathworks.com/channels/public).
-Search for the user ID: `mwa0000034847465`, and the Smart Watering System channel will be listed for access.
+Search for the tag: `Smart Watering System` or user ID: `mwa0000034847465`, and the channel will be listed for access.

 ## **Connectivity**
 This section outlines the wiring and setup for each individual sensor and the complete system.
 Fritzing circuit diagrams are included for visual guidance to ensure proper connections.